bartolo7/React-Native-E2E-Automation/README.md

 2. Edit the script buildAppLocal.sh by adding the info <your_workspace_name> and <your_scheme_name>

-3. Build with .apik and .app with this command:
+3. Build with .apik and .app with this command

 ```
 yarn build-android
 yarn build-ios
 ```

-### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Up to this point the guide is bit abstract and now I will give for granted that you succeed adding AL and building the apps for automation.

+### Start Appium Desktop Inspector to verify the accessibility labels

+1. Start Appium Desktop and click Start Server
+2. Then click search button "Start Inspector Session"
+3. Add desired capabilities, see two examples below:

 ```
 Give the example